veeso/libBMpp/README.md

 * Removed pixel array constructor due to possible memory corruption; use setPixelAt instead
 * Changed int params to size_t
 * Added method to write BMP to file
+* Use reference instead of pointer
+* Added const type when necessary

 ### 1.0.1 (24/04/2019)